 I also organise informal Chow Chow meet ups and walks for Chow Chow owners in the South East of UK.

 Marion Sargent (Tegwani)

 My name is Marion Sargent, I have been involved in dogs for coming up 40 yrs now, obviously in my mothers womb !
 I was the first person in import Akitas into this country in recent times, and boy how they have grown!
 Been actively involved in clubs, from Secretary of all breed open shows, to Treasuer of breed clubs.
 Never owned a Chow Chow but have always had an interest in them along with other oriental breeds.
 My involvement with the club started when Mildred Bennett was unable to continue as Secretary, and I was asked if I would help the club out.
 I started off as Secretary, went for a short time on Committee and now I am Treasurer.
 I currently award CC's in 17 breeds across 3 groups, and am passed for the Utility Group and Pastoral Group at Championship level.

-Outside of dogs, I work for TNT.
+Outside of dogs, I am self employed.
 I enjoy travelling, so try to escape a couple of times a year.
 I have been to China, so have seen Chows in their native country.